Chail or Shimla: which one is better to plan a holiday? Let’s find out!

 From architecture to walking trails to shopping, Shimla has something for everyone.
 In fact, there is so much to see and do in Shimla that you need at least a week to explore it all.
-Shimla is the state capital of Himachal Pradesh and was the summer capital of British Raj in India – naturally, there can’t be a better place, at least in Himachal Pradesh, when it comes to the number of tourist highlight.
+Shimla is the state capital of Himachal Pradesh and was the summer capital of the British Raj in India – naturally, there can’t be a better place, at least in Himachal Pradesh, when it comes to the number of tourist highlights.

 Chail Is For Nature Lovers

 Though don’t get into fantasies, and be known that Chail also gets pretty crowded for most of the time of the year.
 But if you’re comparing the two it won’t be wrong to say that Chail is for nature lovers.

 Beyond an unexciting mall road and the boring King’s Palace (save your 100 Rupees and don’t go inside the Chail Palace), Chail has quite a few nature trails to enjoy.
 If nothing, there is no dearth of finding a peaceful corner in Chail (even in season time) and enjoying the serenity of the mountains.